 the {\em second Yamabe invariant}.
 Under certain assumptions they were able to prove the existence of a ``generalized metric'' attaining the second Yamabe invariant; i.e., a metric of the form $g_u = u^{\frac{4}{n-2}}g$, with

-As we will explain below, the existence of minimizers for $F_2$ is related to the existence of nodal solutions for the Yamabe equation.
-We point out that, in the case of positive Yamabe invariant, the supremum of $F_k$ is always infinity for any $k\ge1$ (see \cite{Ammann2}).
+As we explain below, the existence of minimizers for $F_2$ is related to the existence of nodal solutions for the Yamabe equation.
+We should also point out that in the case of positive Yamabe invariant, the {\em supremum} of $F_k$ is always infinity for any $k\ge1$ (see \cite{Ammann2}).

+We will explain in Section \ref{SetUp} how one can define $\lambda_k(u)$ when $u$ is not necessarily smooth and positive -- indeed, $u$ can even vanish on a set of positive measure.
+However, when the spectrum of $L_g$ includes negative eigenvalues, to avoid the possibility that $\lambda_k(u) = -\infty$ we will need to be more restrictive.
+Therefore, we define

 If the Yamabe invariant $Y(M^n,[g]) < 0$ and $\nu([g]) = 1$, then $\lambda_2(u) \geq 0$ for all $g_u \in [g]$.
-In this case, El Sayed \cite{ElSayed} showed that the approach of Ammann-Humbert still works, and the second Yamabe invariant is attained.
+In this case, El Sayed \cite{ElSayed} showed that the approach of Ammann-Humbert still works, and the second Yamabe invariant is attained under certain assumptions.
 However, if $\nu([g]) > 1$, then it is not difficult to see that

 Indeed, (\ref{supY}) suggests that in this setting one should seek to {\em maximize} $F_2$ in $[g]$.
 Our main result is that this is always possible, provided $\ker L_g$ is trivial: